-Member States, in accordance with Article 19 of the Energy efficiency Directive should take appropriate measures to remove regulatory and non-regulatory barriers to energy efficiency, including the split of incentives between the owner and the tenant of a building or among owners.
+Member States, in accordance with Article 19 of the Energy efficiency Directive 2012/27/EU as amended by Directive (EU) 2018/2002 should take appropriate measures to remove regulatory and non-regulatory barriers to energy efficiency, including the split of incentives between the owner and the tenant of a building or among owners.

 A JRC report identifies several practices tackling split incentive issues between landlords and tenants across Europe.
-51 While it is clear that a one-size-fits-all solution does not exist due to particularities across various segments of the building sector and different national conditions, a successful approach to overcoming misaligned incentives should consider splitting costs and benefits in a balanced way.
+68 While it is clear that a one-size-fits-all solution does not exist due to particularities across various segments of the building sector and different national conditions, a successful approach to overcoming misaligned incentives should consider splitting costs and benefits in a balanced way.
 Other measures refer to the incorporation of energy performance in the social rent evaluation, prevention/limitation of increases in housing costs for low and middle income households as a consequence of renovations, on-bill finance programme, etc.

-The following best practices from the submitted long-term renovation strategies can be highlighted:
+The following practices from the submitted long-term renovation strategies can be highlighted:

 - In Denmark, the landlord can choose whether energy improvements should be financed through an increase in the rent according to the general rules set out in the Rent Act or in accordance with the specific rules on the overall economic and cost-effective energy improvements.
 A scheme has been set up for energy renovations in privately rented buildings.
 It allows for a rent increase by agreement between the parties, calculated based on the total agreed and documented costs of the energy improvement works. - In Finland, the heating costs of rented apartments and rented premises are, as a general rule, included in the rent.
 It is therefore worthwhile for the owner to keep the building and systems in good condition in order to minimise energy consumption.
 Hot water consumption is influenced both by the efficiency of water heating, distribution and equipment, and by water usage patterns.
 Residents' water use patterns vary significantly, so billing based on measured use allows for savings in housing costs.
 The costs of lighting electricity are very typically borne by tenants themselves.
 This is accompanied by the possibility of a split incentive as old buildings are equipped with outdated lighting technologies.
 Modern technologies and controls have the potential to produce more high-quality and cheaper lighting.
-Examples of models of leases developed by RAKLI include the green lease and light green lease, both of which support the sharing of investment costs and benefits between the landlord and the lessee. - Germany already has a number of rental law instruments targeting 'split incentives'.
-Since 1 January 2019, annual rent can only be increased by 8% and this increase should be purely due to modernisation costs.
-The rent increase after modernisation can apply for an unlimited period of time.
-In other words, the property owner is not bound by the standard rent increase limit that otherwise applies.
-Current rental law allows the property owner to pass the cost of energy-efficient refurbishment on to the tenant.
-Ideally, the increase in 'cold rent' and reduced operating costs are in balance, making it possible to achieve 'warm rent' neutrality. - In Ireland, an expert advisory group (comprising representatives from relevant government departments, the SEAI, and the Residential Tenancies Board), established in 2019, compiled a range of possible measures that could help to address the problems.
-Key measures emerging from the public consultation include the right tax incentives, grants, technical support and appropriate regulation.
+Examples of models of leases developed by RAKLI include the green lease and light green lease, both of which support the sharing of investment costs and benefits between the landlord and the lessee.

-51 JRC report: 'Overcoming the split incentive barrier in the building sector', 2014
+68 JRC report: 'Overcoming the split incentive barrier in the building sector', 2014